Azure-Samples/media-services-v3-dotnet/VideoEncoding/Encoding_MultiChannel_Audio/README.md

----
-topic: sample
-languages:
-  - csharp
-products:
-  - azure-media-services
-description: "This sample demonstrates how to create an encoding Transform that uses a built-in preset for adaptive bitrate encoding."
----

 # Encoding for multi-channel audio with channel mapping Preset

 This sample demonstrates how to create an encoding Transform that uses channel mapping and audio track selection from the input source to output two new AAC audio tracks.